Wellness center

 Patients Already Working On Foundational Habits

 This point is important.
 People are often stronger candidates when they have already been putting effort into the basics.
 They may be paying attention to food quality, hydration, rest, and regular medical care, yet still feel like something is not moving in the right direction.
+EBOO is meant to layer on top of those habits, not replace them.

-What Providers Review Before Recommending It
+What Do Providers Review Before Recommending EBOO?

 For patients in the area, access and continuity can make a real difference when adding a therapy like this to a broader care plan.
 Our South Tampa office is a practical option for people coming from nearby neighborhoods such as Hyde Park or along the S Howard Ave corridor, especially when they want care that feels organized and easy to return to for follow-up.